 Your performance management goals—those that define what your organization wants to achieve over the next three to five years—should be based on your overall strategic plan.
 So while your own goals, and the KPIs and initiatives that support them, should be specific to your organization, there are some goals or objectives that are commonly used across industries.
-Below are 12 examples of performance management goals that might serve as a basis for your own goals, with some tweaking to match your organizational strategy.

 In order to be successful with performance management, organizations must implement a framework to see that their performance is actually being managed.